skorupaw/recruitment-task-1/README.md

 ---

 - [ ] Add search functionality.
 Without impacting the previous functionality.
-When a user types something into the search input, we should make an API call and display the results accordingly.
+When user types something into the search input, we should make an API call and display the results accordingly.

 <details>
 <summary><strong>REST API:</strong></summary>